boogoo-io/.github/profile/README.md

 # Boogoo 🦜

 ## 🙋‍♀️ Introduction

 Boogoo aims at building a small and simple CMS.

+Logo is a parrot which desined by [OpenMoji](https://openmoji.org/library/emoji-1F99C/).

 It just begins.
 Stay tuned. 🌈

 <!--